 They say, well, you should never judge a book by a cover, and while we held ourselves back from doing so, we were so impressed by the challenging and inviting books available to read for our visitors.

 CBD (cannabidiol) seemingly emerged overnight and has taken the wellness industry by storm.
-The list of benefits is long and the content circulating the internet is vast.
+The content circulating the internet is vast.
 While some of it is useful, much of it is misleading.
 By reading some of the best CBD books available, you can bypass the fake news and get right to the facts.
 These books were written by industry professionals, aimed at giving the whole truth – and nothing but the truth – about CBD.

 1. Cannabis Revealed